-- A. The first three hangers from vibration-isolated equipment shall be type H1. - B. Provide sufficient piping flexibility for vibrating equipment. - C. Vibration isolators shall not cause any change in position of piping that will result in stresses in connections or misalignment of shafts or bearings.
+- A. The first five hangers from vibration-isolated equipment shall have spring isolators with the same static deflection as the equipment.
+Use type H2 as required for the specified deflection.
+The next five hangers shall be type H1. - For base mounted pumps without resilient mountings, the first five hangers shall be Type H1. - C. Provide sufficient piping flexibility for vibrating equipment, or furnish flexible connectors with appropriate temperature and pressure ratings. - D. Vibration isolators shall not cause any change in position of piping that will result in stresses in connections or misalignment of shafts or bearings.
 Equipment and piping shall be maintained in a rigid position during installation.
 Do not transfer load to the isolators until the installation is complete and under full operational load.